Wolin (town): History

 The town subsequently became part of the German Empire in 1871, then its successor states the Weimar Republic and the Third Reich.
-During World War II, the Germans operated a forced labour camp for French and Belgian prisoners of war from the Stalag II-B POW camp.
+During World War II, the German Nazi government operated a forced labour camp for French and Belgian prisoners of war from the Stalag II-B POW camp.
+During the final stages of the war, in February 1945, the German-perpetrated death march of Allied prisoners-of-war from the Stalag XX-B POW camp passed through the town.
 In 1945, with the conclusion of the Second World War, Wollin was conquered by the Red Army and handed over to Poland and the German population was expelled in accordance to the Potsdam Agreement.
 The town was once again named Wolin and resettled by Poles.